MiguelABFlores/vet-services-website/README.md

 ### Platform
 If the repository covers multiple parts, this is how we designate where the issue lives. (i.e. iOS and Android for cross-platform tablet app).

+### Priority
+We designate immediacy, the assignments that you designate as the most important in your workflow.

+### Effort
+Relative effort involved in the task at hand, fibonacci from 1 to 13.

 ### Problems
 Issues that make the product feel broken.
 High priority, especially if its present in production.